efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB2/U1LAB2.md

 _This lab is designed to be built off of a template website, "Frida Kahlo's Fan Page."
 If students have a completed first lab that they feel proud of, encourage them to build off of what they already have from lab 1.
 Otherwise, this lab's stater code is best to have them effectively get some experience with CSS._

 _There's a lot of fun things to add to your website with CSS.
-After having students go through the steps below, give students the documentation and the liberty to explore as many additional things beyond this personalizing their page to satisfaction._
+After having students go through the steps below, give students the documentation and the liberty to explore as many additional things beyond this, personalizing their page to their satisfaction._

 ### Prompt